pathakraul/image-search/README.rst

 Description
 ===========

-imagecomare is the software which takes image as input and generates the image hash and comppares that hash with the lookup table to check if the image is already present or not as output it returns the name of the image from the lookup table.
+image-search is the software which takes image as input and generates the image hash and comppares that hash with the lookup table to check if the image is already present or not as output it returns the name of the image from the lookup table.